NIH Proposals and Awards at Berkeley

 NIH budgets are presented in modular format unless direct costs exceed $250,000 per year.
 This NIH modular budget template is provided to assist PIs develop a modular budget for review by SPO.
 If a more detailed budget is required due to the amount of direct costs requested, PIs are encouraged to review Proposal Budget Basics provided by SPO.

-For the NIH policy, see NIH Graduate Student Compensation (Notice NOT-OD-02-017).
+NIH re-budgeting approval will not be needed unless the change exceeds 25% of the total award amount.
+For the NIH policy, NIH Graduate Student Compensation (Notice NOT-OD-02-017).
 For the latest NRSA stipend levels, see Policies and Notices on NIH Research Training and Career Development Programs.

-Important: PIs and department/CSS research administrators should be aware that NIH periodically implements updated versions of federal-wide SF424 (R&R) and agency-specific (PHS) grant application forms in order to remain current with the most recent form sets available through Grants.gov and approved by the Office of Management and Budget.
+Important: PIs and BRS/Department Research Administrators should be aware that NIH periodically implements updated versions of federal-wide SF424 (R&R) and agency-specific (PHS) grant application forms in order to remain current with the most recent form sets available through Grants.gov and approved by the Office of Management and Budget.